Abdomen | CT / Ultrasound / MRI

 Does liver lesion mean liver cancer?

-No. Many liver lesions are benign.
+No. Many liver are benign.

 Keep exploring related radiology pages